ctokoli/Todo-list-with-webpack/README.md

   - [❓ FAQ ](#-faq-)
   - [📝 License ](#-license-)

-# 📖 Awesome Books Project <a name="about-project"></a>
+# 📖 Todo List With Webpack Project <a name="about-project"></a>

-**Todo List With Webpack Project**The goal of this project is to learn how to build website using webpack to bundle the project files.
+**Todo List With Webpack** The goal of this project is to learn how to build website using webpack to bundle the project files.
 This is implemented by using the Webpack Cli.
-I also you use Localstorage to store the todos in the browser.
+I also used Localstorage to store the todos lists in the browser.

 <div align="center">

-  <h3><b>Todo List With Webpack Project</b></h3>
+  <h3><b>Todo List With Webpack</b></h3>

 </div>